EusebiuAndrei/trial/README.md

 **Query parameters**:

 -   special - a provider tag(formerly named tag, now is special), can be multiple specials added
--   orderBy - to be added tomorrow
--   skip - to be added tomorrow
--   limit - to be added tomorrow
+-   limit - a number that represents how many providers should be returned

 **Return codes**: